 - Focal tonic seizures.
 The baby’s eyes move in an abnormal way, or his body takes on an abnormal posture.
 His arms or legs may become stiff.
 This type of seizure usually lasts less than 20 seconds.

 - Febrile seizures.
-These occur when an infant has a high fever, which may be the result of an infection.
+These neonatal seizures occur when an infant has a high fever, which may be the result of an infection.
 The baby may twitch or jerk her legs, roll her eyes, and lose consciousness.

 - Epileptic spasms.
 These are rare, but they can have serious long-term consequences.
 They involve muscle spasms in the limbs, neck, or torso.

-Causes Of Newborn Seizures
+Negligence That Causes Newborn Seizures

 Many infant seizures are caused by medical errors.
 If a doctor or other health care practitioner fails to monitor or respond appropriately to specific scenarios that happen during delivery, they may be considered negligent.